 Fentanyl Facts and Fiction: A Safety Guide for First Responders

 Fentanyl test strips may be helpful in evaluating whether a drug sample contains ultra-potent opioids.
-We are distributing fentanyl test strips as a potential harm reduction tool along with these fentanyl warning cards.
+Many local harm reduction coalitions, such as the Texas Harm Reduction Alliance, are distributing fentanyl test strips.
 Check out the video below for more information about their use.